Sacramento Bee - Water's cool, but now, fire's hot.

 Like barbecue grills, fire features start simple; a portable metal fire pot -- something to carry to the beach or use at a tailgate party -- starts at under $50.

-"There's something for every pocketbook," Wheeler said.
+something for every pocketbook," Wheeler said.
 "For under $100 or $200, you can get wood-burning fire pits that you can pick up and move anywhere.
-Or you can have a fire pit in a coffee table or barbecue island, or create something built-in
+Or you can have a fire pit in a coffee table or barbecue island, or create something built-in with natural gas."

 Glassman sees interest in fire as a natural complement to water.